 Difficult clients can undermine your business, knock your confidence, feed your insecurity, make you doubt yourself and even make you start to hate freelancing – so it’s really important you know how to identify and manage all the different types.
 Remember that you work with your client, not for them so it pays to proactively steer the process and manage the relationship before it gets out of hand.

 If you were once a PA, then you’re probably used to taking instructions instead of giving them.
-PAs/EAs are facilitators; they’re the people others go to when they want stuff doing… which means they are not used to running the show.
+PAs/EAs are facilitators; they’re the people others go to when they want stuff done… which means they are not used to running the show.

-But when you run your own business, you need to protect it – which means take ownership and responsibility for it.
+But when you run your own business, you need to protect it – which means taking ownership and responsibility for it.

 I’ve mentioned this in my post on skills you need to be a stand-out VA, but people skills are actually more important than admin skills.

 You can be the best administrator on the planet, but if you can’t manage clients, you’ll soon be in trouble.

 First, it helps to know what a good client looks like because the whole point of working for yourself is to enjoy it – otherwise, you might as well stay in your job.

 Once you’ve landed an awesome client you will never want any other kind.
-Traits of a good client are:
+The traits of a good client are:

 - They communicate well